noahdx/quickbite-backend/README.md

 ├── repository/
 ├── dto/
 ├── entity/
+├── templates/
 ├── enums.ts
 └── errors.ts
 ```

+The `templates/` directory is used by modules that send emails.

 ### Responsibilities

 **Routes**

-Define endpoints and middleware such as authentication and authorization.
+Define endpoints and middleware such as authentication, authorization, and idempotency.

 **Controllers**